 The 1970’s kitchen units and appliances were taken out and the Artex was carefully removed with a professional Artex remover.
 The cement and gypsum plaster was hacked off to allow the cob and stone walls to breathe and a pantry was created at one end.

-Hand made reclaimed bricks are laid in lime mortar (unhaired).
+Hand made reclaimed bricks are laid in Unhaired Lime Mortar.

 The tiles backing the range cooker do not go all the way to the floor – this allows moisture to escape from the wall.

-The ceiling is modern plasterboard that has been skimmed with a 3/2 mix of lime putty plaster on to a primer coat of Bayosan DG27.
-The paint is a ecological breathable emulsion.
+The ceiling is modern plasterboard that has been skimmed with a Heritage Lime Plaster on to a primer coat of DG27.
+The paint used was a breathable emulsion.
 This helps to tie the plaster in with the texture of the walls and makes the surface breathable and therefore less prone to condensation.

 Non fitted units and open shelves are used to allow the free flow of air to the walls.
 This further aids evaporation of moisture from this traditionally built house.